Karoid/check_attendence/README.md

 ## Contributing
 Contribution directions go here.

+## What to do
+* error should not orrur when user record destroyed
+* make manual attendence check system
+* should do admin authourization
+* make whitelist group who should be checked
+* make download button to download list who where present in schedule page
+* make download button to download list who where present in schedule list page
 ## License
 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).